 Use a meat thermometer

-I usually use foil to cover the turkey while it’s cooking but I’ve recently learned about people using a cheesecloth.
-So for the past few times that I made roast turkey, I used a cheesecloth drenched in olive oil.
-I’m hooked, I love this method.
+Covering a turkey for the majority of the cooking time will prevent the skin from burning.
+I usually use foil to cover the turkey but the past few times that I made roast turkey, I used a cheesecloth drenched in olive oil with great results.
 You can baste right over the cheesecloth and the turkey absorbs it easily.
-You remove the cheesecloth for about the last hour of cooking so the skin can really crisp up.
+You remove the cheesecloth for about the last hour of cooking so the skin can crisp up.

-This photo is my first attempt at using a cheesecloth.
-I may have overdone the cheesecloth the first time, it is all bunched up.
-I like to make sure it’s covered.
+This photo is my first attempt at using a cheesecloth, I may have overdone the cheesecloth a bit.
+It’s okay if the cheesecloth isn’t perfect, it will still do its job.

 Turns out you can easily make infused olive oil in just a few minutes.
-I put the olive oil in a small bowl and added crushed garlic to it.
-I let it sit out for a few minutes and let the oil absorb the garlic.
-I placed the oil and garlic into a small saucepan and turned the heat to medium.
+Place the olive oil in a small bowl and add crushed garlic to it.
+Let it sit out for a few minutes and let the oil absorb the garlic.
+Then, put the oil and garlic into a small saucepan and turn the heat to medium.
 I brought it to a slight simmer, stirred it around, then turned off the heat.
 It simmered for about 5 minutes then I let it cool completely before soaking the cheesecloth.
-I used about 1 cup of olive oil and about 5 cloves of garlic…yes I like garlic.
+I used about 1 cup of olive oil and about 5 cloves of garlic…yes, I like garlic.